-Members of the park supporters group, Councilors and Council staff met at the town hall on Monday 8th July to discuss initial ideas for community engagement strategy and a potential refurbishment strategy for the conservatory
+Members of the park supporters group, Councilors and Council staff met at the town hall to discuss ideas for community engagement strategy and a potential refurbishment for the conservatory.

 An artists impression of the Conservatory by Maryam Rehman

-For an airel view of the Conservatory please click here this link which will open in a new window.
+For an aerial view of the Conservatory please click here this link which will open in a new window.

-Time & the weather has taken it's toll on this unique stucture.
+Time & the weather has taken it's toll on this unique structure.
 The conservatory is now closed to visitors.

 Many local people who live in the area and people who have moved out of the area have very fond memories of the park and the Conservatory.